Locations:

 There are two ways to perform open-heart surgery:

-• On-pump: A heart-lung bypass machine connects to the heart and temporarily takes over for the heart and lungs.
-It circulates blood through the body while moving blood away from the heart.
+• On-pump: A heart-lung bypass machine connects to your heart and temporarily takes over for your heart and lungs.
+The machine circulates blood through your body while moving blood away from your heart.
 The surgeon then operates on a heart that isn’t beating and doesn’t have blood flow.
-After surgery, the surgeon disconnects the device and the heart starts to work again.
+After surgery, the surgeon disconnects the device and your heart starts to work again.

 • Off-pump: Off-pump bypass surgery takes place on a heart that continues to beat on its own.
-This approach only works for coronary artery bypass grafting (CABG) surgery (bypass surgery).
+This approach only works for coronary artery bypass grafting (CABG).
 Your surgeon may call this beating-heart surgery.

 Advertisement

-Heart surgery is complex.
+The time it takes for open-heart surgery depends on which procedure you’re having.
 Some surgeries may take six hours or longer.
-You will receive anesthesia and be asleep during the procedure.
+You’ll receive anesthesia and be asleep during the procedure.

 What happens after open-heart surgery?

 Depending on the procedure, you may stay in the hospital intensive care unit (ICU) for a day or longer.
-When you’re ready, you will move to a regular hospital room.
+When you’re ready, you’ll move to a regular hospital room.

 After surgery, you may experience: